scala/scala3/docs/docs/reference/instances/context-params.md

 ## Summoning an Instance

-A method `summon` in `Predef` creates an implicit instance value for a given type, analogously to what `implicitly[T]` did.
+A method `summon` in `Predef` returns the inferred value for a given type, analogously to what `implicitly[T]` did.
 The only difference between the two is that
 `summon` takes a context parameter, where `implicitly` took an old-style implicit parameter:
 ```scala
 def summon[T] with (x: T) = x